cardinsou/Ubuntu-hardening/README.md

 - **Enable SSH OTP**

   Configured with libpam-google-authenticator.
-After configuration user must insert password and OTP code to login.
+After configuration user must insert password and OTP code to login on SSH.
 OTP code can be retrieved from "Google authenticator" mobile app.
+OTP codes are calculated based on timestamp, so if you mobile phone timezone doesn't match with server timezone you can't login.

 - **Disable root login**